 - 5.5.2.
 After collecting Judges' record evaluations, the Event Judge determines and posts the Score as soon as possible, whether he confirms immediately or not. - 5.5.3.
-If a Judgment Call occurs and/or he considers that an absolutely incorrect assessment has occurred, the Score immediate confirmation must be delayed until a second viewing of the performance or part(s) of the performance is conducted at normal speed at the end of the Flight/Round's session, using any of the Judges' video evidences recorded. - 5.5.4.
+If a Judgment Call occurs and/or he considers that an absolutely incorrect assessment has occurred, the Score immediate confirmation must be delayed until one or more other viewings of the performance or part(s) of the performance is conducted at normal speed at the end of the Flight/Round's session, using any of the Judges' video evidences recorded. - 5.5.4.
 In any pre-agreed way, the Event Judge authorizes as soon as possible the Operator to give the next Signal to enter the flight chamber. - 5.6.
 Viewing the Flights: The Judges will watch one time live to validate each performance. - 5.7.
 Evaluation: The Judges will use either a scoring sheet or an electronic scoring system to record their evaluation of the performance during Working Time except for starting and stopping Points.
 An electronic scoring system is mandatory for First Category Events.
 The Judges may correct their evaluation record after the performance has been judged.
-Corrections to the evaluation record can only be made before the Chief Judge confirms the Score or signs the score sheet.
+Corrections to the evaluation record can only be made before the Event Judge confirms the Score or signs the score sheet.
 All individual Judge's evaluations will be published. - 5.7.1.
-For each Flight, a majority of Judges must agree in the evaluation in order to assign an Assistance (using mark "A" with a score sheet). - 5.7.2.
-For each Scoring Point except starting and stopping ones, a majority of Judges must agree in the evaluation in order to: - · Valid the Scoring Point (using mark "X" with a score sheet), or - · Assign an infringement (using mark "I" with a score sheet), or - · Assign an omission (using mark "O" with a score sheet). - 5.8.
+For each Flight, a majority of Judges numbered #1, #2 and #3 must agree in the evaluation in order to assign an Assistance (using mark "A" with a score sheet). - 5.7.2.
+For each Scoring Point except starting and stopping ones, a majority of Judges numbered #1, #2 and #3 must agree in the evaluation in order to: - · Valid the Scoring Point (using mark "X" with a score sheet), or - · Assign an infringement (using mark "I" with a score sheet), or - · Assign an omission (using mark "O" with a score sheet). - 5.8.
 Judge's Specific Duties: - 5.8.1.
 The Judge #1 must:

 - 5.8.1.1.
 Check that the Signal to enter the flight chamber is correctly given or correctly canceled and given again. - 5.8.1.2.
 Initiate a manual timing when the Signal to enter the flight chamber is given. - 5.8.1.3.
-Immediately start the timing system of Working Time if the starting Point is not validated within 30 seconds after the Signal to enter has been given either by activating himself the external release system or by giving a signal to the Event Judge. - 5.8.2.
-The Judge #2 must report Flight by Flight in the tab "Input Table" of the "Handifly Race General Leaderboard" the retained Working Time to be marked for the calculation of Compensated Time and the number of each type of penalties assigned to establish the official rankings after each completed Flight/Round or Battle.
+Immediately start the timing system of Working Time if the starting Point is not validated within 30 seconds after the Signal to enter has been given either by activating himself the external release system if the Event Judge cannot reach it or by giving a signal to the Event Judge. - 5.8.2.
+The Judge #2 must report Flight by Flight in the tab "Input Table" of the "Handifly Race General Leaderboard" the retained Working Time to be marked for the calculation of Compensated Time and the number of each type of penalties assigned to establish the official rankings after each completed Flight/Round or Final Round.